jazzysnake/eu-stat-competion/README.md

 crawl4ai-setup
 ```

-For more detailed instructions on crawl4ai installation and setup, please refer to the official Crawl4ai documentation.
+For more detailed instructions on crawl4ai installation and setup, please refer to the official [Crawl4ai documentation](https://docs.crawl4ai.com/core/installation/)).

 ## Configuration